 Superintendent's Office (573) 695-3312

-Superintendent's Fax (573) 695-3073

 High School Office (573) 695-4972

-High School Fax (573) 695-2028

 Elementary Office (573) 695-4584

-Elementary Fax (573) 695-2542
+District Fax (573) 695-3073

+School Website www.cooterwildcats.org

-www.cooterwildcats.org Facebook (@cooterschools)
+Facebook (@cooterschools)

 Handicap Policy

 The Cooter R-4 School District does not discriminate on the basis of a handicapping or disabling condition.
 The Board of Education, administration, and faculty strive to make our school accessible to physically challenged students.
 Parking for disabled students is located next to the high school and is clearly marked.
 Restrooms accessible to the handicapped have been installed at the high school and are for the use of students in grades K-12.
 The Cooter R-4 School District policy also clearly states that if needed, classes can be moved from the upper floors to the ground floor to make them more accessible to handicapped students.